qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Also if anyone knows a link to "datum ensemble" concept?

-:guilabel:`Only show CRS accurancy warnings for inaccuracies which exceed` a given
+:guilabel:`Only show CRS accuracy warnings for inaccuracies which exceed` a given
 distance: occurs when you are explicitly creating or modifying a dataset and select a CRS based on a datum ensemble with lower accuracy.
 The default is to ``Always show`` the warning if any inaccuracy.